-Thank you for taking the time out of your very busy schedule to bring the joy of theatre arts to your classroom.
+Thank you for taking the time out of your very busy schedule to bring the joy of theater arts to your classroom.
 We at Orlando Shakes are well aware of the demands on your time and it is our goal to offer you supplemental information to compliment your curriculum with ease and expediency.

 What's New?
 Lots!
-First, let me take a moment to introduce our new Children's Series Coordinator, Brandon Yagel.
-Brandon comes to us with a Masters in Theatre for Young Audiences from the University of Central Florida.
-We are excited to have him be a part of our team and look forward to growing with his input and passion!
+First, let me take a moment to introduce our new Education Coordinator, Jennifer Paxton.
+Jennifer comes to us with a Bachelor of Arts in Media Productions from Florida State University and over two decades of experience both teaching and working in the field of performing arts.
+We are excited to have her be a part of our team and look forward to growing with her input and passion.
 If you come to see a Student Matinee or Children's Series performance, please introduce yourself!